poojaruhal/poojaruhal.github.io/_pages/about.md

 ## Recent Updates
 - Received the **ACM SIGSOFT Distinguished Paper Award** at ICPC, 2025
+- Invited talk at Hasso Plattner Institut, Potsdam, Germany, 2025
 - Gave a keynote at  7th International Conference on Information Systems and Management Science (ISMS-2024), NITK Kurukshetra, India, 2025
 - Papers accepted in FSE & ICPC 2025
-- Invited talk at the University of Mannheim, 2024
+- Invited talk at the University of Mannheim, Germany, 2024
-- Invited talk at the Eindhoven University of Technology, 2024
+- Invited talk at the Eindhoven University of Technology, Netherlands, 2024
-- Invited talk at University of Wageningen University & Research, 2024
-- Invited talk at University of Darmstadt, 2024
+- Invited talk at TU Darmstadt, Germany, 2024
 - Papers accepted in FSE & ICSE 2024
 - Received the **Distinguished Reviewer Award** at MSR, 2023
 - Received the **Best PhD Thesis Award** in computer science institutes of the University of Bern, Neuchatel, and Fribourg (JAACS) at Bern, Switzerland, 2022